There are two separate templates for publishing your news items, one for member news, the other for press releases.

 Go to http://www.ala.org/news/press-releases to view published releases, which should also display on the ALA homepage and pull to your unit or site section's news feature tab if you have one installed on your homepage.

-While press release authors do not have the rights to publish/unpublish, we believe we have managed to tweak the set up so that it is possible for you to make minor post-publication edits without having to resubmit through the workflow.
-We tested this successfully yesterday, but please let us know whether you find this to be the case.
+While press release authors do not have the rights to publish/unpublish, it is possible for you to make minor post-publication edits without having to resubmit through the workflow.

 Accessing the Press Release Content Type